Coconut oil is everywhere right now and is often accompanied by some pretty big claims.

 For more information you can find them here

-Alternatively book in to see me, Alice, an Accredited Practising Dietitian and Personal Trainer.
+Alternatively book an Accredited Practising Dietitian.
 Accrediting Practising Dietitians are the leaders in evidenced based nutrition and can assist you with your health and wellbeing goals.